Download the entire Transportation Services for Older Adults guide:

 STAR serves Arlington residents who have difficulty using public fixed route transit due to the effects of age or disability.
 Just as with public fixed route transit, there is no restriction on trip purpose.
 STAR users must first be determined eligible for MetroAccess.
 STAR is a shared-ride paratransit service intended to provide a comparable level of transportation as provided by ART, Metrobus, and Metrorail.
-All rides are arranged in advance through the STAR Call Center at 703-892-TRIP (8747) or through the STAR website.
+All rides are arranged in advance through the STAR Call Center at 703-228-1900 or through the STAR website.
 Same day service is generally not available.

 This option provides a driver/escort from the door of a home to the office of a health care provider.
 Eligibility for the program is limited to Arlington residents who are (1) 60 years and older (2) STAR program participants, (3) in need of a personal care attendant.
 This service is limited to health care appointments and visits to family members in a nursing home or assisted living residence.
 An application and home visit are required for this service.
 The fee is based on income and is in addition to the regular STAR fee.
-Call the Arlington County Aging and Disability Services Customer Service Center at 703-228-1700 for more information.
+Call the Arlington County Aging and Disability Services Aging and Disability Resource Center at 703-228-1700 for more information.

 The temporary STAR service is available to Arlington residents who have a temporary condition that prevents driving or using public transportation.
 Trips are limited to healthcare appointments.
 The expectation is that after 3 months a temporary STAR user will have recovered and return to customary travel arrangements or be in a position to apply for permanent MetroAccess eligibility.
-Arlington residents age 60 and over apply for temporary STAR with the Arlington County Aging and Disability Services Customer Service Center at 703-228-1700 and adults younger than 60 apply to the Arlington Department of Human Services Clinical Coordination Unit at 703-228-1300.
+Arlington residents age 60 and over apply for temporary STAR with the Arlington County Aging and Disability Services Aging and Disability Resource Center at 703-228-1700 and adults younger than 60 apply to the Arlington Department of Human Services Clinical Coordination Unit at 703-228-1300.
 A physician’s note indicating the reason for, and expected duration of, the debility is required.
 Normal STAR fares apply.

 STAR coupons can be used to pay the fare for STAR services.
 Coupons are used as fare and turned in at the time of the ride using STAR.
 Coupons must be purchased ahead of time at Commuter Stores in-person or online.
 For more information call 703-228-RIDE (7433).